What does insomma mean?

 In short, all in all

-The first and primary meaning of insomma is “short story long”.
+The first and primary meaning of insomma is “long story short”.
 Not surprisingly, insomma literally means “in sum”.
-Thus, use it when you want to sum up a very long conversation that you have already had.
-In addition, you can say insomma when you don’t want to get into details of something that happened to you or that you saw.
+For example, you could use it when you want to sum up a very long story you just told.
+Moreover, you can say insomma when you don’t want to share too many details about something that happened.

 - Insomma, la mia festa di compleanno è stata divertente!
 (All in all, my birthday party was fun)